k1mka/clean_architecture/article.md

 5. **DATA folder**
    Data is the bottom level, responsible for directly working with raw data from different data sources (REST API, GraphQl, Sqlite, etc.).
-   The raw data will then be collated or transformed into models. models at the data level are different from models at the Entities level, if we want to change the raw data, these changes will not affect the internal entities (Domain’s Entities).
+   The raw data will then be collated or transformed into models.
+Models at the data level are different from models at the Entities level, if we want to change the raw data, these changes will not affect the internal entities (Domain’s Entities).
+The date also contains local storage, both its abstraction and implementation.
+In the folder with local data, you can create a facade folder, which will contain local storage solutions, this can be a regular Shered Preff or some kind of Secure Storage for storing tokens.
+In the folder with the remote storage, you can create an API folder to divide the application flow in as much detail as possible, for example, requests for authorization separately, requests for filling out a profile separately.
+It all depends on the scale of your application.
+And of course, our Network Service, in the data folder there is a well- established solution with the help of which we will send requests to the server.

+6. **Domain folder**
+   The domain layer contains only internal objects, which means that our domain objects are completely independent of any changes that may occur outside of this layer.The presentation and data layers depend on this layer because the data layer will implement everything that has ever been written in the domain, and the presentation layer will use these implementations to be used as injected dependencies.
+   This layer contains a mapper that transfers data from data-level models to the domain-level model and vice versa, in order to flexibly replace databases in the future.

+7. **Presentation folder** (UI)